google/applied-machine-learning-intensive/v2/xx_career_development/08_presenting_with_confidence.md

 # Activity + Practice

 <!--
-Let’s do a brief activity and then put these presentation guidelines into practice!
+Let’s do a brief activity and then put these presentation suggestions into practice!

 [Pass out list of values handout.]
 -->